zxuuuustupid/zxuuuustupid.github.io/_pages/about.md

 Academic Positions
 ------
-&#9679; A key reader of *Nature* and a potential contributor to *Science*.
+&#9679; 😏A key reader of *Nature* and a potential contributor to *Science*.
-&#9679; Attending major international conferences, and leading the field in tea break self-service acquisition and multimodal collection.
+&#9679; 😎Attending major international conferences, and leading the field in tea break self-service acquisition and multimodal collection.